-Through Artificial Intelligence (AI), the People team incorporates technology to optimize, automate and simplify operational tasks related to recruitment, hiring and HR management.
-In this sense, AI has proven to be especially effective in reducing the turnover rate of staff and increasing the retention and motivation rate, identifying and attracting talent to the organization.
-AI will continue to be the star of Human Resources trends.
+Through Artificial Intelligence (AI), HR teams are incorporating technology to optimize, automate and simplify operational tasks related to recruitment, hiring and HR management.
+In this regard, AI has proven to be especially effective in reducing the turnover rate of staff and increasing retention rates and motivation levels, as well as identifying and attracting talent to the organization.
+AI will continue to be a star of the latest trends in human resources.

-In recent years, companies have invested in people analytics (measure and data analysis about work environment), obtaining more and more human resources information on topics such as performance and objectives achievement, training, payment and recruitment, among others.
-It is not a secret that today, with the right software, you could integrate information, manage people talent effectively and even predict worker’s behavior.
+In recent years, companies have invested in people analytics (metrics and data analysis about the workplace and HR), obtaining more and more data about performance indicators and goals achieved, training, compensation, and recruitment, among many others.
+It is not a secret that today, with the right software, HR can compile data on a wide range of events (attrition, turnover, time-to-fill vacancies), manage people talent more effectively, and even predict employee behavior.

-But, is this information enough to impact employee’s behavior and generate a real change in the company outcomes?
+But, is this information enough to impact employee behavior and generate a real change in company outcomes?

-Although companies are mature regarding this type of “hard” data, few organizations have been able to apply data intelligence on indicators such as commitment, recognition, communication, motivation and team spirit, in strategic decision making.
-This “delay” is paradoxical since it is demonstrated that these concepts, which together build the “job satisfaction” of employees, directly influence their performance and, consequently, in the achievement of business objectives.
+Although this type of “hard” data is increasingly more commonplace at the decision-making table, few organizations have been able to apply data intelligence to indicators such as commitment, recognition, communication, motivation, and team spirit, for strategic decision making in HR.
+This “delay” is paradoxical since research has proven that these concepts, which together determine “job satisfaction,” directly influence employee performance and, consequently, the achievement of business objectives.

 As an expanding of the digital transformation process, one of the HR trends 2019 is the consolidation of platforms and technological tools that enable organizations to have behavioral reports and valuable information in real time.

 Learning and technology, another key 2019 HR trends